Section of Private Practice Psychiatry

 - Support the development of research within the private psychiatry sector.

-Fellow working in private practice?
-Join now!
+Working in or considering private practice?
+Join now

 The chair of the Section of Private Practice Psychiatry bi-national committee is Dr Michelle Atchison.